-As quantified in the table above, since the inception of the Company in 1993 we have experienced \$372.1 million of cumulative favorable development on the runoff of our gross reserves within our property catastrophe reinsurance unit.
-This represents 9.6% of our initial estimated gross claims and claim expenses for accident years 2007 and prior of \$3.9 billion and is calculated based on our estimates of claims and claim expense reserves as of December 31, 2008, compared to our initial estimates of ultimate claims and claim expenses, as of the end of each accident year.
+As quantified in the table above, since the inception of the Company in 1993 we have experienced \$372.1 million of cumulative favorable development on the run-off of our gross reserves within our property catastrophe reinsurance unit.
+This represents 9.6% of our initial estimated gross claims and claim expenses for accident years 2007 and prior of \$3.9 billion and is calculated based on our estimates of claims and claim expenses as of December 31, 2008, compared to our initial estimates of ultimate claims and claim expenses, as of the end of each accident year.
 As described above, given the complexity in reserving for claims and claims expenses associated with catastrophe losses for property catastrophe excess of loss reinsurance contracts, we have experienced development, both favorable and unfavorable, in any given accident year in amounts that exceed our inception to date percentage of 9.6%.
 For example, our 1997 accident year developed favorably by \$35.8 million, which is 83.3% better than our initial estimates of claims and claim expenses for the 1997 accident year as estimated as of December 31, 1997, while our 1994 accident year developed unfavorably by \$36.6 million, or 36.3%.
-On a net basis our cumulative favorable or unfavorable development is generally reduced by offsetting changes in our reinsurance recoverables, as well as changes to loss related premiums such as reinstatement premiums, and minority interest for changes in claims and claim expenses.
+On a net basis our cumulative favorable or unfavorable development is generally reduced by offsetting changes in our reinsurance recoverables, as well as changes to loss related premiums such as reinstatement premiums, and minority interest for changes in claims and claim expenses that impact DaVinciRe, all of which generally move in the opposite direction to changes in our ultimate claims and claim expenses.